Kube-Controller Manager

 The Kubernetes Controller Manager is a daemon that embeds the core control loops shipped with Kubernetes.
 In robotics and automation, a “control loop” is a non-terminating loop that regulates the state of a system.

-- Leader Election: In a production setup (like a multi-master cluster), you will have multiple instances of the Controller Manager running for redundancy.
-However, only one can be active at a time to conflicts.
-They use a Leader Election mechanism (using
+- Leader Election: In a multi-master production cluster, multiple instances of the Controller Manager run for redundancy.
+Only one can be active at a time to prevent conflicts.
+They use a Leader Election mechanism (Leases API) to decide the active “Enforcer.”

---concurrent-deployment-syncsflag.
-By default, it might process items sequentially or with low concurrency.
-Increasing this allows faster reconciling in large clusters but puts more load on the API Server. - Security Context: The Controller Manager requires significant privileges (it can touch almost any object).
-It should run with its own Service Account and restricted RBAC (Role-Based Access Control) permissions.
+--concurrent-deployment-syncs.
+Increasing this allows faster reconciling in large clusters but puts more load on the API Server. - Security Context: The Controller Manager requires significant privileges.
+It must run with its own Service Account and restricted RBAC permissions.

 - Metrics & Monitoring: It exposes a

-/metricsendpoint that tools like Prometheus can scrape.
-You should alert on metrics likeworkqueue_depth(is the controller falling behind?) andrest_client_requests_total(is it spamming the API server?).
+/metricsendpoint for Prometheus.
+Alert on metrics likeworkqueue_depth(is the controller falling behind?) andrest_client_requests_total(is it spamming the API server?).

-- Reaction: If a node stops sending heartbeats, the controller waits for a
+It relies on Heartbeats sent by the Kubelet every 10 seconds.
+If a node stops sending heartbeats, the controller waits for a grace period before evicting pods.

 | Feature | Default Value | Description |